hyrsh/kubeadm-aws-ami/README.md

 You can also use docker on your machine.

+## How to reset

+At any point in time you can reset your installation by running 02\_remove.sh

+It does reset all saved docker images and all kubeadm installations.

+It does not reset your fail2ban or SSH settings.

 ## Please note

 The fact that we change our ssh port to 20234 means that you CANNOT ssh to your EC2 instance on port 22 anymore; use port 20234.